Suffer a Dog Bite Injury?

 In 2004, the Rhode Island Supreme Court in Johnston v.
 Poulin held that the Rhode Island dog bite law “imposes strict liability in any circumstance wherein the dog is outside of its owner’s enclosure.”

-In order to recover compensation from a dog’s owner, you will have to prove:
+In order to recover compensation from a dog’s owner under a theory of strict liability, you will have to prove:

 - You suffered a dog bite